Proposals

 Step three

-To provide feedback on the proposal, please complete this form on our website.
-This feedbackwill be carefully considered and used to help refine the project design.
-We will implement your feedback into our proposal before the next stage, Statutory Consultation.
+During non-statutory consultation, we gathered responses on the proposals, via our feedback form.
+This feedback will be carefully considered and used to help refine the project design.
+We will implement your feedback into our proposals.